 The Grand Prairie Genealogical Society was formed in the fall of 1967 by several patrons of the Grand Prairie Memorial Library.
-The first years formed a solid foundation for this organization now celebrating more than 45 years.
+The first years formed a solid foundation for this organization now celebrating more than 55 years.

-In addition to the materials provided to the library, the Grand Prairie Genealogical Society
+In addition to the materials provided to the library, the Grand Prairie Genealogical Society has

 As technology provides greater resources for research the Grand Prairie Genealogical Society

 faces new challenges for resources, equipment and training.